Pierre9344/scitargets/README.md

 # scitargets <img src="man/figures/logo.png" align="right" height="99"/>

-The goal of scitargets is to help you analyse single-cell CITE-seq data by providing target factories and parametized report.
+The goal of scitargets is to help you analyse single-cell CITE-seq data by providing target factories and parametized report to deal with basic quality controls, HTO demultiplexing, and celltypes annotation.

 ## Installation